kimani-ndegwa/D3-Assessment-Playground/API/README.md

 3. Flexibility - More output and input formats,  case insensitiveness e.t.c
 4. Security - Token Based Auth i.e using JWT or Json Web Tokens using Passport JS.
 5. Ease of Adoption - KISS.Provide language specific documentation.

+# Note

+Please add a `.env` file with the `PORT` variable for this to work in the root of the cloned project.